B-Schwarz/Data-Teleporter/readme.md

 # Data Teleporter

-File Portal is a Web Application used to share files from one device to another.
+Data Teleporter is a Web Application used to share files from one device to another.

 ### Goal